 - Hire great people irrespective of where they live

-- More effective employees since they have less distractions
+- More effective employees since they have fewer distractions

 - More loyal employees

 - Save on compensation due to hiring in lower cost regions